-Deep Center’s framework is trauma-informed and culturally responsive.
+Deep Center’s framework is anti-racist, trauma-informed, and culturally responsive.
 We promote a roots-cause model of youth and community development that works on three parallel tracks: direct service, systems change, and narrative change.
 Deep lifts up youth and their village, advocates for just policies, and disrupts dehumanizing narratives with firsthand stories about youth and their families healing, growing, and thriving through individual growth and collective action.

 Deep meets young people where they are, at their joys, unique funds of knowledge, and community literacies to celebrate who they are, challenge them to express themselves powerfully, and support their critical awareness of how their stories intersect with their neighborhood block, their city, and the world beyond.

 Deep Center’s pedagogy is assets-based, encouraging participants to use their lives, families, and communities as the primary source material for their original writing, artwork, and leadership activities.
 Our organizational place in the communities with which we work is defined by the values of inclusion, transparency, and institutional humility.
 We listen.
 Our teaching writers and artists reflect this humility: they and all adult stakeholders who enter our learning spaces are in the room with youth as co-learners and fellow writers and artists.

 Project-based learning: Deep’s youth programs have original curricula that use project-based learning models.
 At workshop end, youth see their best writing published in a beautifully bound anthology.
 The promise of seeing their words on the printed page and in the hands of readers is a powerful draw for participants and a point of pride on the day the books arrive.
 Published anthologies are circulated at Live Oak Public Libraries.

 We foster original, vivid, and fearless creative writing.
 Deep youth write in all genres and are not limited in terms of content or language.
 They are told again and again that “your stories are enough” and encouraged to see the value and power of their unique experiences.